 I contacted the buyer and asked if he would sell them back to us.
 He responded that he’d be happy to send the items back home where they belong with a mention that he is in the Navy and he bought the items because he is from a Navy family and collected the WWII era stuff.

 I thought ‘what a nice kid; this is what I’d have expected from a stand up service member’.
 Turns out this nice kid is a Vice Admiral in the Navy.
 With respect to Grampy, a story that had a sad beginning had an ending that was fitting.
 His memories were being held in trust by a career Navy man until they could be returned home again.

-It was just really cool is all.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+It was just really cool is all.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade